opentofu/opentofu/docs/state_encryption.md

 Unless the user explicitly specifies encryption options, no encryption will take place.
 Other functionality, such as state management CLI functions, JSON output, etc. remain unaffected.
 Only state and plan files will be affected by the encryption.

 Users will be able to specify their encryption configuration both in HCL and via environment variables.
-The environment variables must contain the JSON-equivalent of the HCL code, see the specific description below.
 Both configurations are equivalent and will be merged at execution time.
 For more details, see the [environment configuration](#environment-configuration) section below.
-**CAM: The env var can be either HCL or JSON, it uses the same code path as reading a .hcl or .hcl.json file off disk.**

 When a user wants to enable encryption, they must specify the following block: